 How do substations protect the electrical grid?

-Protective relays detect abnormal electrical conditions and trigger circuit breakers to isolate faults, preventing damage to equipment.
+Protective relays detect abnormal conditions and trigger circuit breakers to isolate faults.
+This prevents damage and ensures system safety.

 What is a digital substation?

-A digital substation uses advanced sensors, digital communication networks, and automation systems to monitor and control power systems more efficiently.
+A digital substation uses sensors, automation, and communication systems to monitor and control power systems in real time.

 Why are substations important for renewable energy?